shafatm/shafatm/README.md

 - 👋 Hi, I’m Muskan (@shafatm)
 - 👀 I’m interested in using data to guide businesses to better serve people
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently learning classification analysis
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me?
 Find me on LinkedIn
 - 😄 Pronouns: she/her